phongcao/vsts-extension-retrospectives/CONTRIBUTING.md

    - Add the Service Principal values used by the `env_setup.sh` script.
    [Instructions on how to create a Service Principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli#password-based-authentication).
    - Add the `RESOURCE_NAME_SUFFIX` value.
 This will be used for naming all Azure resources including the App Service name - `https://<RESOURCE_NAME_SUFFIX>.azurewebsites.net`.
-Note that the app name must be globally unique so select something accordingly.
+   **Note:** The app name must be globally unique so select something accordingly.
    - Add the `LOCATION `value i.e. "eastus", "westus", etc.
 1. Copy `/allowed_origins.json.template` to `/allowed_origins.json` and replace
 the `<publisher id>` with your publisher id.
 This id uniquely identifies your